Getting Black and Latino Teachers To The Head of the Class

 Scholarships For Both – You are in a select group as a minority who is also seeking a teaching career; that means you will find a handful of scholarship programs that many other students won’t qualify for, which increases your chances of getting an award.
 These are most commonly found at the state level; here are a few examples.

 - UNCF K-12 Education Fellowship Program – A specialized scholarship run by UNCF, this is aimed squarely at African American students major that is aimed at education reform… including teaching degrees.
 You’ll need at least a 3.0 GPA, demonstrated leadership and community service experience, and have to attend an HBCU.
-The grants are only available to junior and higher students, but more than 300 a year are assisted through the program.
+The grants are only available to college students in their junior and senior year.
+The program assists more than 300 college juniors and seniors each year.

 - Florida Minority Teacher Education Scholarship – Floridian minority students who are enrolled in a state-approved teaching program are eligible for $4,000 toward their tuition if they win this scholarship award, selected on the basis of their potential to become good teachers, along with evidence of their commitment to American youth.
 On top of the award, the fund puts on an annual teacher recruitment and professional development symposium, which can help you land a job after graduation as well.

 - African American Teaching Fellows – AATF funds fellowships in Charlottesville and Albermarle Virginia.
-The organization provides financial support of up to $5,000 per year and both professional and social support to scholars who are selected for this program.
+The organization provides financial support of up to $5,000 per year, along with both professional and social support to selected scholars.
 You’ll also connect with other Fellows, providing a peer support group as you study for your teaching license.